US European Command Facilities

 Strategic forward presence is the heart of any change in the footprint.
 But this requires a far different force from the one present in Europe today.
 "The cornerstone of anything that we do, any proposal that has been made, is trying to take the forces that we have and make them strategically more agile," Jones said.

 Troops may not be at long-established bases.
 Rather, they may deploy to forward operating bases for a certain amount of time.
 "But the point of any type of readjustment of our forces is to create more strategic effect," he said.

 This does not mean that all American troops will leave Germany or other established bases in Europe.
 He said that an installation like Ramstein Air Base, Germany, is irreplaceable.
 "It is inconceivable to me, and anyone else, that you would close Ramstein and move it 500 kilometers to the east and rebuild it," Jones said.
 "That's simply not going to happen."

 Jones said the world is a smaller place.
 "We have an opportunity to establish a strategic presence, operational presence if required, much quicker than ever before.
 And therefore, the basing modalities can reasonably be expected to be examined to make sure that we're doing it right in the future," he said.

-American troop strength in Europe will drop from its the 112,000 in 2003 to around 50,000 by around 2010.
-American forces will go from two full divisions in Germany and a brigade combat team in Italy to a brigade combat team in Germany, another in Italy and up to one more rotating among forward-operating sites.
+American troop strength in Europe dropped from its the 112,000 in 2003 to around 50,000 by around 2010.
+American forces went from two full divisions in Germany and a brigade combat team in Italy to a brigade combat team in Germany, another in Italy and up to one more rotating among forward-operating sites.

-American forces in Europe will be in three types of bases.
+American forces in Europe were in three types of bases.